 So how can your data be protected from exploitation and expropriation?
 Private and community storage clouds are good ways to protect your data, and they give you the most control over it.

 Combining private storage clouds with a community storage cloud has synergism.
 You can keep your hot and warm data in your on-premises storage cloud.
 And when it cools off, which could be as soon as 90 days, you can migrate it to an off-site community cloud in your region, so you don't have to keep enlarging your private storage cloud.

 What about the cost of storing data?
-The cost of data storage is one of the top four line items in any information technology budget.
-Cloud storage can reduce costs by up to 70 percent, but which storage model makes the most sense?
+The cost and management of data storage is one of the top four line items in any information technology budget.
+Cloud storage can reduce these costs by up to 70 percent, but which storage model makes the most sense?

 Public clouds attract customers with low "at rest" charges for data storage.
-A low "at rest" storage charge can be deceiving because they do charge for every "operation" when you access your data, and there are "egress" charges for moving your data out of their cloud.
+A low "at rest" storage charge can be deceiving because you will be charged for every "operation" when you access your data, and there are "egress" charges for moving your data out of their cloud.
 All of these charges can make it difficult to understand and anticipate your monthly bill.